-Senator BOB CORKER (Republican, Tennessee): This is a massive nation-building effort, and I'm not sure - I don't think that's an effort that is sustainable nor one we should be involved in.
+BOB CORKER: This is a massive nation-building effort, and I'm not sure - I don't think that's an effort that is sustainable nor one we should be involved in.

 WELNA: Last week, 27 senators sent President Obama a letter calling for a shift in strategy in Afghanistan, and as they put it, a sizeable and sustained reduction of the U.S. forces there.
 Freshman Tea Party favorite Rand Paul of Kentucky is one of two Republicans who signed that letter.

-Senator RAND PAUL (Republican, Kentucky): I'd like the president to be more like the candidate.
+RAND PAUL: I'd like the president to be more like the candidate.

 WELNA: And say what?